arizonaCameraLab/ASDP_Render_Module/README.md

           parameters, only the distortion parameters.
 These will be used to construct a bag-of-mappings distortion model that will be accurate near the target depth.
         - When run with multiple targets at different depths, this will also estimate the camera extrinsic and intrinsic parameters, which will be accurate over a range of depths.
+If the `--waitForTargetChange` command-line option was used during data collection, also add `--offsetThresholdPixels 200000` when running the estimation so that it does not ignore any target matches.
 - **Use distortion:**
     - Copy the optimized camera configuration file to the Render Module's configuration directory as #.json (where # is the camera serial number).